Skip to the main content.

 We’ve taken the engagement maturity model and mapped it to an easy assessment matrix that will show you where you stand on the EML model.
 This matrix give you feedback on what areas to work on and how to leverage the platform to help with your evolution to the engagement maturity level you want to be in.

-Chaotic Structured Informative Collaborative Strategic
+Chaotic Structured Transparent Collaborative Strategic

 People • Communications are random and unstructured – typically through email and phone. • Typically, transactional with an increasing percentage of inbound communications coming through online forms and more structured methods. • Increasingly proactive with information designed for self-service or IT understanding. • Increasingly planning oriented with everyone working from common data and presentations. • Conversant with client executive team and integral to client’s business success.